opendnssec/opendnssec/svn-dns/README.txt

 $Id$

+This is my collection of scripts for integrating DNS zone file management with Subversion and ZKT.
+A brief introduction to how this is supposed to work can be found below and in the file 'dataflow.pdf'.

+Enjoy,

+	Jakob Schlyter, jakob@kirei.se

 0. All zone files are stored in a subversion repository.

 1. a subversion pre-commit hook (called svn-checkzone) checks that